 If the investigative subcommittee determines probable cause exists, it shall cause to be prepared and presented a charging document to the appropriate ethics subcommittee during the interim or standing committee during session.
 [The ethics subcommittee or] If the matter is referred to a standing committee, that standing committee shall [hear] handle the matter in accordance with its procedures and make a recommendation to the body.
 If the matter is referred to the appropriate ethics hearing subcommittee during the interim, that subcommittee shall set the matter for a formal hearing to occur within 45 days of the investigative subcommittee's finding of probable cause, unless good cause is shown to extend the hearing date.
-Before taking any action, the hearing subcommittee shall retain an attorney, retired judge or justice, who is without any current or previous involvement with the matter, to serve as an additional voting member of the hearing subcommittee.
+Before the hearing, the hearing subcommittee shall retain an attorney, retired judge or justice, who is without any current or previous involvement with the matter, to serve as an additional voting member of the hearing subcommittee.
 That additional voting member shall serve as the chair of the hearing subcommittee.
 The hearing subcommittee shall determine whether a preponderance of the evidence supports that the legislator against whom the complaint is filed has committed an offense that justifies the imposition of sanctions.

 Sanctions against a legislator who is found to have violated this policy include reprimand, censure or expulsion.
 Sections 2-15-7 through 2-15-12 NMSA 1978; Senate Rules 9-13-1 through 9-13-6; House Rules 9-13-1 through 9-13-7; or Legislative Council Policy No. 15 shall apply to the process regarding complaints against legislators, as appropriate for the respective legislative body and whether in session or during the interim.
 An ethics committee or subcommittee reviewing a complaint pursuant to this policy during the session shall follow rules of procedure required of the respective House or Senate standing committees, in addition to the procedures provided in this policy.
-An ethics committee or subcommittee reviewing a complaint pursuant to the procedure provided in this policy.
+An ethics committee or subcommittee reviewing a complaint pursuant to this policy during the interim shall follow the rules of procedure provided in Legislative Council Policy No. 15, in addition to the procedures provided in this policy.
 A record of each complaint and resolution shall be maintained by the Legislative Council Service.